 In a saltwater pool, chlorine is released at a slower rate than in a chlorinated pool, which means that the chances of algae taking root are much higher.
 To make sure that your pool stays balanced, test your pool water at least several times a week.
 There is no such thing as over-testing, though, so if you want to check more frequently, you can!

 When you test and balance your saltwater pool, you need to make sure that the amount of hypochlorous acid – the stuff that kills algae – is just right; otherwise, your pool water will be too acidic or not acidic enough.
 You need to be sure that the other chemicals in your pool are also properly balanced.

 The salt chlorine generator makes it easier to balance your pool water and will warn you if your salt levels are out of range.
 However, make sure that you know the right balance of chemicals for your pool water.
-This will vary by the pool but will typically fall in the following ranges:
+I’ll cover those ideal chemical levels in my step-by-step guide below.

 Types of Algae That Can Invade a Salt Water Pool